Ypout07/cornhacks/README.md

 * Easy scanning and blockchain updating over each transfer step is encouraged using both the QR codes, natural input parsing, and GPS coordinates.
 This simultaneously allows for chain verification and forking of the batch.

 * Beautiful and robust customer-focused features.
-The consumer can easily input their batch code and view a real globe, highlighting each step of the process and giving the much-needed piece of mind for the customer.
+The consumer can easily input their produce's code (e.g. APL2-65T2-CRATE_1)and view a real globe, highlighting each step of the process and giving the much-needed piece of mind for the customer.

 ### Auditing Features: